References and Related Web Sites

 This page is a annotated bibliography on 3 subjects: symmetry, plane tiling theory, plane pattern theory.
 Symmetry is the mathematical study of symmetry; this usually means group theory with geometry as focus.
-Tiling theory concerns tilings in the plane. (⁖ what tiles can tile a plane).
-Pattern theory concerns the classification of geometric patterns in the plane (⁖ pattern classifications, weavings, quasi-periodic patterns).
+Tiling theory concerns tilings in the plane.
+(For example, what tiles can tile a plane).
+Pattern theory concerns the classification of geometric patterns in the plane (For example, pattern classifications, weavings, quasi-periodic patterns).
 The three subjects are related, but distinct.
 Among these are also aspects of computational geometry problems related to algorithms that plot patterns or weavings, or solve tiling problems.
 This is not a comprehensive list, but is fairly complete as a starting point for anyone interested in these subjects.

 The majority of references cited here are accessible by undergraduate math majors.
 A large number of websites are at the level of high school students or nonprofessionals.
 Others are for mathematicians.